 The graduate student cohort based in Mount Vernon is a self-governing group that includes all agricultural science disciplines.
 Students meet on a regular basis (minimum one meeting per term) and are responsible for hosting a symposium or seminar in alternating years, planning field trips and educational opportunities, allocating space within the graduate student offices, maintaining the graduate student website.
 One student is elected as the graduate student representative each school year and this person is responsible for attending faculty meetings as well.
 The students manage a budget which is meant to support student attendance at professional meetings, fund guest speakers and field trips, and to improve graduate student space at the research center.
 The group is offered guidance by Dr. Debbie Inglis, the graduate student faculty advisor in Mount Vernon.
 Graduate students are welcome to contact the current grad student rep or graduate student faculty advisor for specific questions on being a student at WSU Mt.
 Vernon.

 Prospective students interested in visiting the research center should make schedule arrangements with a faculty member.
-The closest airport is in Bellingham WA, but often people fly to Seattle and take a shuttle to Burlington, just a 10 minute drive from the research center.
+The closest airport is in Bellingham WA, but people often fly to Seattle and take a shuttle to Burlington, just a 10 minute drive from the research center.
 Prospective students can make arrangements to stay at the Olson House on campus or can find lodging at a nearby hotel.

 Graduate Student Assistantships

 WSU Mount Vernon NWREC is accepting applications for Graduate Research Assistantships for students working toward M.S. and Ph.D. degrees.
 Assistantships are available for students to work in a wide variety of applied agricultural research areas.
 Student thesis projects usually include laboratory, greenhouse and field experiments, with required course work done on the main campus in Pullman.
 Student housing is available at both locations.
 Annual half-time stipends are generally $18,552 ($1,546/mo.) for M.S. students or $19,686 ($1,640.50/mo.) for Ph.D. students and include a tuition waver and health insurance.
 Details regarding assistantships may vary by academic department, so check the department website and the graduate school website for specific information.
-If you would like to speak with someone about graduate education program, please contact AMS.MountVernon@wsu.edu and ask for the Director.
+If you would like to speak with someone about graduate education program, please contact AMS.MountVernon@wsu.edu.

 Student Internships and Training